canonical/lxd/specs/rest-api.md

  * Description: Wait for an operation to finish
  * Authentication: trusted
  * Operation: sync
- * Return: dict of the operation once its state changes to the request state
+ * Return: dict of the operation after its reach its final state

-Input (wait for any event): no argument
+Input (wait indefinitely for a final state): no argument

-Input (wait for the operation to succeed or timeout): ?status\_code=200&timeout=30
+Input (similar by times out after 30s): ?timeout=30

 ## /1.0/operations/\<uuid\>/websocket
 ### GET (?secret=...)